-We're delighted to announce that the following six books have been shortlisted for the BISA IPEG book prize 2019:
+We're delighted to announce that the following six books have been shortlisted for the 2020 BISA IPEG book prize (for best book published in the field of IPE in 2019):

 - Ilias Alami – Money, Power and Financial Capital in Emerging Markets: Facing the Liquidity Tsunami